-Select again the cloud Floor and go to Surface Flatness.
+Show only the cloud Floor and select it again then go to Surface Flatness.
 Give the parameters to check the flatness: set 1 m for the Ruler dimension and 0.02 m for the tolerance.
-This means that if you put a 1 meter long ruler on the floor, you expect no point from the floor to be further than 2 centimeter from the ruler.
+This means that if you put a 1 meter long ruler on the floor, you expect no point from the floor to be further than 2 centimeters from the ruler.